 Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

-Based in Cockermouth • Photographing across Cumbria & the Lake District
+Based in Cockermouth • Photographing across the Lake District & Cumbria

-Cumbria Wedding Photographer
+Lake District & Cumbria Wedding Photographer

 Unobtrusive documentary coverage • Calm direction • Effortless portraits

-A calm, professional presence — so you can enjoy your day fully
+A calm, professional presence, so you can enjoy your day fully

 The best wedding photography feels effortless.
-Most of the day I blend in quietly, documenting natural interactions — the emotion, the atmosphere, and the small details that tell the story of your wedding honestly.
+Most of the day I blend in quietly, documenting natural interactions, the emotion, the atmosphere, and the small details that tell the story of your wedding honestly.

 You don’t need to know how to pose.
-You just need to turn up and enjoy it — I’ll take care of the rest.
+You just need to turn up and enjoy it.
+I’ll take care of the rest.

 Wedding couple walking together in the Lake District landscape near Lodore Falls

-A quiet moment in the landscape — relaxed, natural, and unforced.
+A quiet moment in the landscape, relaxed, natural, and unforced.

 Golden hour wedding portrait in the Lake District with soft evening light